 Callaway Golf Company is a publicly traded corporation engaged in the manufacture and sale of golf clubs and golf balls; the sale of other golf-related products, including golf bags, footwear and accessories; and golf and lifestyle apparel, backpacks and other gear.
 The Company has operations in the United States, the United Kingdom, Japan, Canada, Korea, Australia, China, India and other regions, and directly, or indirectly through third party distributors, sells its products in over 100 countries worldwide.
-In 2017, the Company added to the size and complexity of its operations, brand and product portfolio with the addition of the OGIO and travisMathew brands.
-In early 2019, the Company further expanded its operations by acquiring Jack Wolfskin.
+In early 2019, the Company expanded its operations by acquiring Jack Wolfskin, a premium outdoor and active lifestyle brand, with primary operations in Germany.
 Within this context, the Board must recruit and appoint highly qualified individuals to serve as the Company's executive officers to oversee and manage the Company's complex global operations.
 The purpose of the Company's executive compensation program is to attract, retain, motivate and appropriately reward these executive officers and to align their interests with those of the Company's shareholders by incentivizing the executive officers to operate the Company in a manner that creates shareholder value.